Owen Brown owenbrownartist.com IG::owen_artist

 Owen Brown was born in Chicago, trained as a classical musician, took his first art class at 23, and much of what he’s wanted to do since then has been paint.

 Brown holds degrees from Yale College and the University of Chicago, and was a degree student at California College of the Arts.
 He lived for over 30 years in San Francisco, where he was represented by Meridian Gallery.
 He now lives in Minneapolis.

 Brown has exhibited in juried shows and solo exhibits throughout the United States.
-His works have been acquired by the Fine Arts Museums of San Francisco, the Minnesota Orchestra, the Nature Conservancy, and the Weisman Museum of Minneapolis, and can be found in collections in this country, Europe, and Asia.
-Brown has had residencies at Air Le Parc in France in 2017, and at the Land Institute in Kansas in 2018, where he created his first installation: “Units of Measure.”
+His works have been acquired by the Fine Arts Museums of San Francisco, the Minnesota Orchestra, the Nature Conservancy, the Minnesota Historical Society, and the Weisman Museum of Minneapolis, and can be found in collections in this country, Europe, and Asia.
+Brown has had residencies at Air Le Parc in France, and at the Land Institute in Kansas, where he created his first installation: “Units of Measure.”
 He is represented nationally by Holly Hunt and Gallery 13, he shows regionally at Veronique Wantz and Grand Hand, and has collaborated artists of other disciplines, such as Emily Wolahan, poet, and Anat Shinar, choreographer.